codio-content/ThinkJava/codio-student-unit-exclude/book-structure/generate/.guides/content/methods-and-testing-parameters-and-arguments.md

 When you invoke a method, you provide the arguments.
 When you define a method, you name the **parameters**, which are variables that indicate what arguments are required.

-The following class shows an example:
+The class in the top-left pane shows an example.
+{Run!}(sh .guides/bg.sh javac code/PrintTwice.java java -cp code/ PrintTwice )